Image of Hone - Link to Homepage Image of Hone - Link to Homepage

 Blow Job | Penis Oral Sex Safety Information

 Oral sex involves using your lips, tongue, and throat.
-While often seen as "low risk," it is the most common way sex workers contract STIs like Syphilis, Gonorrhoea, and Chlamydia.
+While often seen as "low risk," it is the most common way sex workers contract STIs like:

 If you are working without a condom, cum/ejaculation management plan.